 Another factor that’s important to consider is the history of the VPN itself.
 ExpressVPN has a squeaky-clean record going back many years.
 Additionally, it is a verified and proven no-logs VPN service that runs a very secure server network.

-2. ExpressVPN slow speeds with OpenVPN protocol
+Slow speeds with the OpenVPN protocol

 Another noteworthy drawback with ExpressVPN is the performance issues we found with the OpenVPN protocol.
 The OpenVPN protocol is still the most widely-used protocol with VPN services and offers security and (typically) good performance.
 OpenVPN is also open source and trusted by many users and organizations.